Heroin Addiction, Effects, Detox, & Recovery

 • Clogged blood vessels, which can cause serious and permanent damage to the kidneys, lungs, liver, and brain.

-Prolonged heroin use can also lead to tolerance, where you need increasingly larger amounts of the drug to get high, and physical dependence, where your body requires the drug to function normally and avoid withdrawal symptoms.7, 8
+Prolonged heroin use can also lead to tolerance, where someone needs increasingly larger amounts of the drug to get high, and physical dependence, where the body feels like it needs the drug to function normally and avoid withdrawal symptoms.7,8

-Continued use may also lead to an opioid use disorder (opioid addiction), where you are unable to control your heroin use and compulsively seek out and use opioids such as heroin despite negative consequences that severely degrade one’s quality of life or ability to function (e.g., work, school, family life, etc.).7
+Continued use may also lead to an opioid use disorder (opioid addiction), where a person becomes unable to control their heroin use and compulsively seeks out and uses opioids such as heroin despite negative consequences that severely degrade one’s quality of life or ability to function (e.g., work, school, family life, etc.).7

 Signs of Addiction